 So how do you choose the best film school for your career?
 Well, you can start by categorizing them by what they do best.
-By taking a look at the top 21 top film schools for every aspiring filmmaker, we will narrow the focus so that you can make an educated decision.

 Table of Contents

-The Top Five Schools for Filmmakers
+- Best Animation Schools for Filmmakers

 OUR TOP FIVE THIS YEAR